https://github.com/githubixx/vdradmin-go

 ## Note

-I'm using `vdradmin-go` on a daily base and it contains some tests to ensure some quality.
+I'm using `vdradmin-go` on a daily basis and it has a comprehensive test suite (250+ tests with race detection, fuzz testing, and integration tests) to ensure quality.
 Still, the code isn't that mature.
 Expect bugs.
 Some features have beta quality, some only alpha quality and some elements might not work at all.
-So be careful esp. with features that change something on the file system like deleting recordings and things like that!
+So be careful especially with features that change something on the file system like deleting recordings and things like that!

 ## Screenshots